-Prospective applicants in 2020/2021 are advised of our new degree entry routes for degrees in Physics.
-These entry routes are either Physical Sciences (TR063) or Theoretical Physics (TR035) leading to degrees in Physics, Physics and Astrophysics, Nanoscience and Theoretical Physics.
+Prospective applicants are advised of our parallel degree entry routes for degrees in Physics.
+These entry routes are either Physical Sciences (TR063) leading to degrees in Physics, Physics and Astrophysics, Nanoscience or Theoretical Physics (TR035) leading to a degree in Theoretical Physics

 Physics explores our universe in all its diversity.